niklasramo/eventti/README.md

 Event emitters, which allow adding multiple instances of the same listener to an event, usually have a bit of varying behavior when it comes to removing those duplicate listeners.
 Calling `emitter.off('test', listener)` usually removes either the first instance of `listener` _or_ all instances of `listener`.
 What's missing is a way to delete specific listeners.

-Emi's `emitter.on()` and `emitter.once()` mehthods return a unique listener id (symbol), which can be used to remove that specific listener.
+Emi's `emitter.on()` and `emitter.once()` methods return a unique listener id (symbol), which can be used to remove that specific listener.
 In addition to that Emi also allows you to remove listener instances based on the listener function in which case all instances of the listener function are removed.

 Check out the documentation for [`emitter.off()`](#emitter-off) to see an example of this.

 <h3><a id="feat-2" href="#feat-2" aria-hidden="true">#</a> Preventing duplicate listeners</h3>

 Emi's `Emitter` allows adding duplicate event listeners to events, but sometimes you might not want that behavior.
 To cater for scenarios where duplicate event listeners need to be automatically ignored Emi provides `UniqueEmitter`.
-The API is identical to that of `Emitter`s with the exception that `emitter.on()` and `emitter.once()` methods return the provided listener function instead of a symbol as the unique listener id.
+The API is identical to that of `Emitter`'s with the exception that `emitter.on()` and `emitter.once()` methods return the provided listener function instead of a symbol as the unique listener id.

 You might be wondering why there is a separate implementation for this simple functionality, which _could_ be added to `Emitter` (as an option) with a few lines of code.
 Well, it turns out that when you can't have duplicate listeners you can keep the data structure more compact (at least in this specific case) and also increase the performance a little bit in certain scenarios.
 This way we can provide the optimal code for this specific use case.

-This does indeed increase the overall size of the library, but you should be able to tree shake the unused emitter (if any), when using a bundler.

 <h3><a id="feat-3" href="#feat-3" aria-hidden="true">#</a> Faster emits with cached listener queue</h3>